skyrim-multiplayer/skymp/skyrim-platform/tools/plugin-example/README.md

 Copy the `plugin-example` subdirectory to anywhere on your PC.

-> Unlike traditional Skyrim mods, you will not need to put your Skyrim Platform plugins into your MO2 or Vortex mods folder _unless_ your mod includes game assets, e.g. textures and meshes
+> Unlike traditional Skyrim mods, you do not need to put your Skyrim Platform plugins into your MO2 or Vortex mods folder _unless_ your mod includes game assets, e.g. textures and meshes

 ## Open Example Plugin

-Open the example plugin by double-clicking on the `example-plugin.code-workspace` file.
+If you are using VS Code, open the example plugin by double-clicking on the `example-plugin.code-workspace` file.

+Otherwise, open the plugin folder in your favorite text editor or IDE.

 ## Configure Skyrim Path